 A Star Wars-themed land, called Galaxy’s Edge, is currently being built in a former backstage area adjacent to Frontierland and Fantasyland, with an opening planned for 2019.
 It will have two major attractions—one that allows you to pilot the Millennium Falcon and one that puts you in the midst of a ground battle between the First Order and the Resistance—plus a variety of restaurants, shops and selfie opportunities peopled by cast members performing in character.
 (Supposedly, you’ll be able to generate a “reputation” within Galaxy’s Edge that follows you around all day; you could be targeted by bounty hunters, etc.)

-Across the esplanade at Disney California Adventure, Disney is planning for a Marvel-themed set of attractions, though they were reticent to provide details.
+Across the esplanade at Disney California Adventure, Disney is planning for a Marvel-themed set of attractions, though they were reluctant to provide details.
+(An Avengers-themed roller coaster is heavily rumored.)
 The park’s Paradise Pier area, a throwback to seaside carnivals, is being rethemed as “Pixar Pier,” with all that implies.
 And across the country at Walt Disney World, attractions based on Tron, Ratatouille and Guardians of the Galaxy are in the works.
 There’s much more to report, but I don’t want to test non-geek patience.
 Just getting the above information, which is now readily available elsewhere on the Internet, sorely tested mine.

 Thing is, I don’t do well with crowds anymore, and D23 draws a massive crowd.
 That theme-parks panel, held in a 7,000-seat room, required a four-hour wait.
 (I missed the animation and live-action film panels for similar reasons.)
 There were lengthy queues for all the panels, for the exhibits (and there was a particularly nice one that detailed the 50-year history of Pirates of the Caribbean), and for the merchandise, which I resisted because I’ve already got too much stuff.
 More than once, I found myself waiting in a line that would only grant me a space in another line.
 And if not for the generosity of a family that held my space for that theme park panel—they even bought me lunch!—I wouldn’t have seen any of the major panels at all.
 It was all too much.